 PE & Recess

-- Recess will happen outdoors by grade level.
+- Recess happens outdoors by grade level.

-- Grades 3–9 will use Google Classroom.
+- Grades 3–9 use Google Classroom.

-- Students should bring their device back and forth each day in the event they have to be quarantined or switch to remote learning.
+- Students bring their device back and forth each day in the event they have to be quarantined or switch to remote learning.

 After School Program